abehidek/nix-config/README.md

 ## Key Features

 - Multiple host configurations (laptop, bootable ssd and WSL2)
-- Configured wayland desktop environments (Hyprland and Sway)
+- Configured x11 and wayland desktop environments (Xmonad, Hyprland and Sway)
 - Commonly used modules for configuring system.
 - Home manager configuration as a NixOS system module (allows to rebuild the system once instead of twice)
   - Each user has it's own Home manager configuration file labeled as the user name.